 If this is the case, law enforcement will pursue the fleeing driver.
 If this individual is caught, he could be arrested and charged with leaving the scene of an accident, which is a misdemeanor of the second degree according to Florida Statute 316.061.

 The most useful tool that law enforcement officers can use during hit-and-run investigations is video surveillance footage.
 If you were hit in a busy area or in proximity to other buildings, it is likely that a surveillance camera will have picked up the accident.

 Depending on the exact location of the incident as well as the quality of the footage, police officers could be able to find the type of vehicle as well as the license plate number of the driver leaving the scene.
 The video footage could also help officers locate any other drivers or pedestrians at the scene of the accident, which could be questioned.

 Witness testimonies are less reliable than video surveillance footage as a person’s memory is not always 100% accurate, they could be subject to a bias, or they could purposefully give an inaccurate account.

 However, when it comes to hit-and-run accidents, law enforcement officers will use every available tool they can in order to locate a driver who has fled the scene.
 Any witnesses could potentially give identifying information about the at-fault driver or their vehicle, as well as how the accident occurred.

-Can I Still Get Compensation for a Hit-and-run Accident?
+Can I Still Get Compensation for a Hit-and-run Case?

 The main concern for victims of a hit-and-run accident is how to claim compensation without another driver to hold accountable.
 If you’ve suffered serious injuries or property damage in this type of accident, don’t worry.
 You still have a number of options available to you when it comes to claiming compensation.